HpWang-whu/YOHO/README.md

 ```

 Warning: the process above need 300G storage space.

-Or you can directly download the trainset and validation set we pre process here [YOMOtrainset]() and you are free to download the TrainData above.

 The training process of YOMO is two-stage, you can run which with the commands sequentially: